yehwu0224/React-weather-app/README.md

 # React weather app
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app)
+This project was built with React.js

 ## About
 ![](https://imgur.com/PLEqiZQ.jpg)